CrypticT1tan/login-manager/README.md

 # LOGIN MANAGER
 A Python program using SQL to keep a database of a user's login information for various websites.
-Users can input their login information into the database or retrieve it from the database.
+Users can input their login information into the database or retrieve it from the database in the form of an Excel file.
-The program will save the login information and automatically delete the vulnerable login info file when the program closes.
+The program will save the login information and automatically delete the Excel file when the program closes while remembering the login information within.

 ## INSTALLATION
 Use package manager pip to install the following: